 Choose bus to relax — #lovemybus

-Transform Scotland is working with Stagecoach West Scotland to deliver an aspirational campaign to improve knowledge and promote the benefits of bus travel to health and wellbeing.
+Transform Scotland worked with Stagecoach West Scotland to deliver the first phase of this aspirational campaign to improve knowledge and promote the benefits of bus travel to health and wellbeing.

-Transform Scotland has been working with Professor Adrian Davis from Edinburgh Napier University’s Transport Research Institute.
-Professor Davis has identified six key themes associated with bus travel – health, saving money and time, me-time, relaxation, clean air and planet.
+We were delighted to work with Professor Adrian Davis from Edinburgh Napier University’s Transport Research Institute.
+Professor Davis provided evidence supporting six key benefits associated with bus travel – health, saving money and time, me-time, relaxation, clean air and planet.

 Choose the bus to relax

 The car is often held up as the most attractive mode of transport, with convenience, speed, comfort and individual freedom presented as arguments in its favour.
-However, taking the bus helps reduce the stress and strain from travel and this opportunity to relax promotes mental health and wellbeing.
+However, taking the bus helps reduce the stress and strain from travel.
+Bus provides an opportunity to relax promotes mental health and wellbeing.

-Research has linked mindfulness to commuters under less stress than car drivers and can be associated with improvements to mental health, social engagement, and behavioural regulation.
+Research has linked mindfulness to commuters under less stress than car drivers.
+It can be associated with improvements to mental health, social engagement, and behavioural regulation.
 However, these perceived advantages must be connected with comfort-related attributes such as having a seat on the bus and a pleasant temperature.